-Intermediates can opt to travel on narrow trail through the densely forested backcountry.
+Intermediates can opt to travel on a narrow trail through the densely forested backcountry.

-The greatest thrill of all is reserved for advanced riders, who can climb up the infamous staircase to alpine country.
-There they can fly through mounds of virgin powder through the most breathtaking mountain vistas imaginable.
+The greatest thrill is reserved for advanced riders, who can climb up the infamous staircase to alpine country.
+They can fly through mounds of virgin powder through the most breathtaking mountain vistas imaginable.

-My favourite remedy for the heat is any of Whistler’s 5 local lakes (Alta, Green, Lost, Nita or Alpha) for a jump in the cool mountain water.
+My favourite remedy for the heat is any of Whistler’s five local lakes (Alta, Green, Lost, Nita or Alpha) for a jump in the cool mountain water.

 There are a number of beaches and docks in the area, but I usually opt for Alta Lake’s Rainbow Park.

-If jumping off of a dock doesn’t quite give you the rush you’re looking for, then why not try jumping off a bridge?
-Since 2002 Whistler Bungee has been providing adrenaline junkies the opportunity to do just that.
+If jumping off a dock doesn’t quite give you the rush you’re looking for, why not try jumping off a bridge?
+Since 2002 Whistler Bungee has been providing adrenaline junkies with the opportunity to do just that.